Global phase space structures in a model of passive descent: Detecting the terminal velocity manifold

 \subsection{Stable manifold expansion}

 As we have shown in Section \ref{s:equilibria}, there must always be at least one equilibrium point on the interval $(0, \pi)$ and always an odd number of equilibrium points.
-The difference in time scales of motion onto and along the TVM is related to the magnitude of the eigenvectors of the Jacobian at the equilibrium points.
-The global terminal velocity manifold, then, is associated to the stable and unstable manifolds of the fixed points \cite{krauskopf2005survey}.
+The difference in time scales of motion onto and along the TVM is related to the magnitude of the eigenvalues of the Jacobian at the equilibrium points.
+The global terminal velocity manifold, then, is associated with the stable and unstable manifolds of the fixed points \cite{krauskopf2005survey}.
 Figure \ref{fig:AttractingSubmanifold} shows a schematic of the stable and unstable manifolds for an example system with two stable nodes and one saddle point.

-For stable nodes, such as $p_1$ and $p_3$ in the figure, the stable manifold $W^s$ is two dimensional.
+For stable nodes, such as $p_1$ and $p_3$ in the figure, the stable manifold $W^s$ is two-dimensional.
 However, the stable manifold contains two one-dimensional embedded submanifolds, which are the strong stable $W^{ss}\subset W^{s}$ and weak stable $W^{ws}\subset W^{s}$ submanifolds of each point.
-These are the nonlinear expansions of the strong stable $E^{ss}$ and weak stable $E^{ws}$ eigenvectors of the fixed point.
+These are the nonlinear expansions of the strong stable $\ee_{ss}$ and weak stable $\ee_{ws}$ eigenvectors of the fixed point (see Appendix \ref{stable_node} for details).
 The associated eigenvalues must have the ordering $\lambda^{ss}<\lambda^{ws}<0$.
-For the saddle points, such as $\mathbf{p}_2$, there remains an ordering of the magnitudes of the eigenvalues $0<\lambda^u<-\lambda^{ss}$.
+For the saddle points, such as $\mathbf{p}_2$, there remains an ordering of the magnitudes of the eigenvalues $0<\lambda^u<-\lambda^{ss}$ (see Appendix \ref{saddle} for details).
 However, in this case, the strong stable submanifold represents the entirety of the stable manifold $W^{ss}=W^{s}$.
 From Section \ref{s:equilibria}, the even fixed points are saddle points.
-The terminal velocity manifold is, in general, the union of the stable manifolds of all stable equilibrium points in the system.
+The terminal velocity manifold is, in general, the union of the weak stable manifolds of all stable equilibrium points in the system.